-This path is seriously steep hiking trail, with hundreds up steps straight up, as you can see in the picture below.
+This path is a seriously steep hiking trail, with hundreds of steps straight up, as you can see in the picture below.

-This path was one of the original bridal paths made by the British in 1823 called Miniot Road.
+This path was one of the original bridal paths (heritage trail) made by the British in 1823 called Miniot Road.

-It is just a dirt track and a much longer way of walking up Penang Hill, but offers some good views along the way, unlike the road.
+It is just a dirt track and a much longer way of walking up Penang Hill, but offers some good views over the city along the way (unlike the road).